HamazingCoding/Web.github.io/src/content/loves/main.md

 ---
 # title: string
 # Will be used for HTML Title
-title: "My Valentine"
+title: "Aniqa"

 # openingPhrase: string
 # Will be used for opening phrase (header on main page)
-openingPhrase: "Will you be my valentine?"
+openingPhrase: "Happy Birthday Baby :)"

 # acceptedPhrase: string
 # Will be used for accepted phrase (header on main page, when yes is pressed)